Tutorial: Remote Access to Your Home

 Access your whole home network (subnet routing)

-If you want to reach any device on your home network (not just the one running the daemon), you can enable subnet routing.
+If you want to reach any device on your home network — not just the machine running Rabtly — enable subnet routing.

-On your home machine, start the daemon with --routes:
+On your home machine, reconnect with the --advertise-routes flag:

-Now from your laptop, 192.168.1.x addresses will route through the tunnel to your home — so you can access your printer, NAS, smart home hub, etc.
+Now 192.168.1.x addresses route through the tunnel to your home — so you can access your printer, smart TV, NAS, and anything else on your network.

 Staying connected 24/7

-For reliable remote access, make sure the daemon runs as a system service on your home machine so it auto-starts after power cuts or reboots.
-See the Linux installation guide for systemd instructions.
+Make sure the daemon runs as a system service on your home machine so it starts automatically after power cuts or reboots.
+Run sudo rabtly service install once and you’re set.